II. A Little Background

 III.
 The Collection History

 Soon after becoming Director of the University of Nebraska-Lincoln's Grounds Department, Bud Dasenbrock began to formulate plans for a Lilac Collection.
 In 1981, Dasenbrock utilized a donation from Lola Flack given to memorialize her husband Milton to begin the collection that you see in Maxwell Arboretum today.
 He gathered suggestions for what lilacs to obtain to start the collection and plants were obtained and held in the nursery for a year while they put on a little growth.
 Plants were bought at the International Lilac Conference auction that was held in Des Moines that year as well as from commercial nurseries.
 In December, Dasenbrock asked Campus Landscape Architect Kim Todd to develop a design for the collection on the south side of C.Y.
-Thompson Library and planting was begun in the spring.
+Thompson Library (now the Dinsdale Family Learning Commons) and planting was begun in the spring.

 Many prominent Nebraska lilac experts have had an impact on the collection.
 Max and Darlene Peterson have one the largest private collections in the world at their farm, Meadowlark Hill, near Ogallala.
 In addition to collecting and growing lilacs, the Petersons are breeders who have introduced a number of acclaimed cultivars to the trade.
 From the beginning, Max had helped Dasenbrock with a list of what lilacs to start off with and offered to donate any of the plants needed.
 Later, Max helped me assess the collection when he was visiting Lincoln in 2004.
 He is currently U.S. Plains Regional Vice President of the International Lilac Society.